How one couple’s determination changed repeated loss into their greatest success

 Because the miscarriage happened at nine weeks, however, TRM was able to test the placental tissue.
 Dr. Murray discovered the miscarriage was caused by a chromosomal abnormality.

 “There is further testing,” Dr. Murray told Rebecca and Jeff.
-He suggested preimplantation genetic screening (PGS).
+He suggested the genetic test of embryos called preimplantation genetic screening (PGS).
 PGS is used with an IVF cycle to increase the chances of implanting a healthy embryo, free of genetic abnormalities.
 After the male’s chromosomes (in sperm) are paired with the female’s chromosomes (in the egg), the resulting embryo provides the complete picture of its chromosomal makeup, expressing traits that a child will have.

 Without PGS Rebecca and Jeff might still be hoping for a family.

-Fertility specialists use PGS to help identify genetic defects before deciding which embryo to implant into the mother.
+Fertility specialists use the PGS genetic test to help identify genetic defects before deciding which embryo to implant into the mother.
 As many as 40 percent of IVF embryos have genetic abnormalities that cause implantation failure, miscarriage or the birth of a child with a genetic disorder.

 There was the risk that none of embryos tested would be genetically normal, but Rebecca and Jeff were willing to give it a shot.